jonaharagon/cocdevteam-info/README.md

 ### Technical Pages

  * `index.html` - The parser for the `.md` files, developed by Timo Dörr and contrbutors at the [MDWiki](https://github.com/Dynalon/mdwiki/) GitHub Page.
  * `navigation.md` - The navigation bar at the top of cocdevteam.info.
 Edit this to add pages to navigation.
+Content in this file is applied to every page.
+ * `config.json` - Basic configuration for the website.
+This file should never be edited.

 ### GitHub Files